Strike Is Back For a New BBC Series: Recapping Cormoran and Robin’s Story So Far

 Serving in Helmand Province, Afghanistan.
 His convoy drove into an ambush in which an IED explosion killed several of his colleagues and lost Strike the lower half of one leg.
 He wears a prosthetic, but the injury means he’s unable to drive and generally less able to pursue suspects on foot than Robin.

-Who murdered Lula Landry in The Cuckoo’s Calling?
+Who Killed Lula Landry in The Cuckoo’s Calling?

 Her adoptive brother Johnny Bristow (Leo Bill).
 Johnny hired Strike to investigate Lula’s apparent suicide in an attempt to frame Lula’s biological half-brother Jonah, whom she’d recently tracked down and to whom she’d planned to leave all her money.
 Johnny pushed Lula to her death and then tried to have Jonah arrested for the murder to make him ineligible to inherit, making Lula’s share of the family estate after their mother’s death come to Johnny.
 He also murdered Lula’s friend Rochelle, who was blackmailing him over the secret of Lula’s changed will, and as a child, Johnny also killed another of his adopted siblings – a childhood friend of Strike’s named Charlie – by pushing him into a quarry.

-Tom Burke has appeared in a long list of television series and films over the past twenty years, with key TV roles in The Musketeers, War & Peace, Utopia, The Hour and recently, Responsible Child.
-Film-wise, he won acclaim for the part of Anthony in Joanna Hogg’s 2019 film The Souvenir and appeared opposite Ryan Gosling in Nicholas Winding Refn’s 2013 film Only God Forgives.
+Tom Burke has appeared in a long list of television series and films over the past twenty years, with key TV roles in The Musketeers, War & Peace, Utopia, The Hour and recently, The Lazarus Project.
+Film-wise, he won acclaim for the part of Anthony in Joanna Hogg’s 2019 film The Souvenir and its 2022 sequel, and recently appeared in Bill Nighy feature film Living, after an early role opposite Ryan Gosling in Nicholas Winding Refn’s 2013 film Only God Forgives.

-Strike: Lethal White starts on BBC One on Sunday the 30th of August at 9pm.
+Strike: Troubled Blood starts on BBC One on Sunday the 11th of December at 9pm and continues on Monday the 12th of December.